clojurists-together/clojuriststogether.org/content/news/2023/November 2023 Short-Term Project Updates.md

 * **Long-term memory**.
 Qdrant and OAI embeddings-based memory implementation.
 Long-term memory is configured as a Bosquet component and LLM apps or agents can use it to create embeddings, store, and query them.
 See Evaluation and Scicloj recording for example use.
 * [Local LLM support](https://zmedelis.github.io/bosquet/notebook/using_llms/index.html).
 Bosquet supports calling models hosted locally via [LM Studio](https://lmstudio.ai).
 * [Scicloj Meetup 6](https://www.youtube.com/watch?v=2JGQt9iW6dk): 'LLMs as Optimizers' (OPRO) implementation with Bosquet
-* Bug fixing component initialization and error handling
+* Bug fixing component initialization and error handling  <br>

+---

 ## Clj:kodo: Michiel Borkent